Can Numbers Be Biased?

 We love statistics.
 Specifically, we love raw number statistics: number of students proficient or advanced, number of babies named Emma, number of hot dogs eaten in 10 minutes, and more.
 We also love percentage statistics: grades; batting averages in baseball, women’s pay as a percentage of men’s pay, and so on.
 There is a certainty to these.
 Statistics are made of numbers, and numbers don’t lie.

 But while numbers don’t lie, it is easy to use the statistics compiled from them in a biased way.
+Election seasons are full of examples of this point.
 The media literate person needs to understand how statistics can be manipulated—and that’s where statistics literacy comes in.
 Let me offer a hypothetical example—followed by tips for educators and parents to teach students about statistics literacy in either the classroom or at home.

 Hypothetical Example: I want my students to turn off all devices for one day—24 hours with no cellphone, no computer, no e-reader, no Xbox, no anything.
 I want them to see how addicted they are and how life can still continue without screen time.
 Let’s say I try this experiment with 100 students in three of my middle school classes.
 I toss out the idea on Monday and ask students on Tuesday how many succeeded.
 The answer?
 Only one.
 I spend some time Tuesday sharing some numbers with students about the average amount of screen time spent daily and the possible negative effects that may have.
 I repeat the challenge.
 On Wednesday, five students report that they turned off all devices for a day.